How AI Body Fat Estimation Works

 Limitations to understand

 Like all at-home body fat estimation methods, AI photo estimation has limitations.
-Results can shift based on lighting, pose, camera angle, distance, and clothing.
+How accurate AI estimation is can shift based on lighting, pose, camera angle, distance, and clothing.

 That’s why this tool works best as a repeatable reference — not a one-time truth.